-- Extraction of the local temperature minimum (brightness maximum) being colder (brighter) than a given threshold.
+- Identification of local temperature minima (brightness maxima) being colder (brighter) than a pre-defined threshold.

-- Around each of these points, a number of concentric circles with prescribed radii is constructed.
+- Around each of these points, a batch of concentric circles with prescribed radii is constructed.

-- For each circle, one investigates whether a certain percentage of all pixels lying on the circle exhibit a minimum difference to the brightness maximum in order to trigger a convective cell detection.
-This criterion helps to eliminate homogeneous and fibrous structures.
+- 80% of all pixels on at least one concentric circle have to exhibit a minimum pixel value difference to the brightness maximum in order to trigger a convective cell detection.
+This criterion helps discriminating convection from homogeneous or fibrous structures.
 Each maximum passing the test is marked as the centre of a convective cell.

 - Detection of dark stripes in WV images:

-The detection of dark stripes has the following principal steps:
+The detection of dark stripes executes the following principal steps:

-- For each pixel, it is checked whether the pixel is dark enough, i.e. whether it is darker than an empirical threshold.
+- Each pixel is checked whether it is dark enough, i.e. whether its brightness temperature is higher than an empirical threshold.

-- It is verified for each candidate pixel that it is darker than most of its neighbours.
+- Each pixel flagged as being within a dark stripe is darker (warmer) than most of its surrounding neighbours.

 - Detection of fibres:

-The detection of fibres is based on an algorithm which was originally developed for the detection of black stripes in WV imagery.
-The fibre detection is based on a temperature threshold, a temperature gradient between the fibre and its surroundings, a radius in which the criterion for fibre is checked and a mesure for the spatial extension of the fibre.
+The detection of fibres is based on an algorithm originally developed for the detection of black stripes in WV imagery.
+The fibre detection is based on a temperature threshold, a temperature gradient between the fibre and its surroundings, a radius in which the criterion for fibre is checked, and a measure for the spatial extension of the fibre.

 - Detection of spiral cloud structures:

 - Defining the cloud texture:

-The method is based on the direction of texture elements, i.e. the direction in which the local features of the satellite image appear to be oriented.
-This parameter can be assessed quantitatively by applying a Sobel filter to the image, with subsequent filtering of noise by applying a series of median filters.
+The applied method is based on the direction of texture elements, i.e. the direction in which the local features of the satellite image appear to be oriented.
+This parameter can be assessed quantitatively by applying a Sobel filter to the image, with subsequent noise filtering by applying a series of median filters.

 - Curvature analysis:

 Streamlines of these texture elements are determined from the directions obtained in the previous step.
 Then, the curvature of those streamlines is computed.
-A large curvature radius indicates straight streamlines, whereas a strong curvature is indicative for spiraled cloud features.
+A large curvature radius indicates straight streamlines, whereas a small curvature radius of the stream lines indicates helical cloud features.

 - Determining Hough knots:

-The following SEVIRI channels are required at full MSG resolution, for the current and the preceding slot (15 or 30 minutes time difference; no mode for rapid-scan data implemented):
+The following SEVIRI channels are mandatory input at full MSG resolution, for the current and the preceding slot (15 or 30 minutes time difference; no mode for rapid-scan data implemented):